 • If computer skills are needed in the particular volunteer position for which you are considering senior citizen volunteers, ask directly about their skill level and of course try to verify the results.

 Don't assume anything when it comes to this; sometimes highly intelligent and capable seniors resist computerization.
 Sometimes they are eager to learn.
+Other times they are more skillful in technology than their much younger counterparts.
 But if you take on such a volunteer, allow double or triple the time you would expect to take to teach a younger person the same skills.

 Many will love computing once they get the feel of it, and others will continue to be perplexed.
 You don't know how this will turn out until you try it; it doesn't seem to be correlated with intelligence.